ponycode/pony-config/README.md

 #### Sources are merged predictably
 - Config propertes are extended and replaced recursively
 - Powerful debug trace of each config value's source
-- Makes it easy to set defaults, load common configuration, and finally override with environment specific values.
+- Makes it easy to set defaults, load common configurations, and override with environment specific config.

 #### Configuration can be combined from many sources
 - JSON files